Improving Speech Emotion Recognition with Mutual Information Regularized Generative Model: Result

 \subsubsection{MSP-Podcast}

 Unlike, IEMOCAP and MSP-IMPROV, MSP-Podcast is more naturalistic dataset with much larger number of samples.
-As there weren't any existing works that ran experiment with similar protocol, we compared our method with emoDARTS \cite{rajapakshe2024emodarts}, which uses neural architecture search and only audio input.
-Our method performed up to similar level of success to emoDARTS.
-Compared to emoDARTS, our model can be simpler choice to offer during implementation.
+As there weren't any existing works that ran experiment with similar protocol, we compared our method with emoDARTS \cite{rajapakshe2024emodarts}, which uses neural architecture search and only audio input (refer to Table.\ref{tab:my-table3}).
+While the performance on both methods are similar, we note that our method is more stable as the standard deviation across trials is smaller.
+Furthermore, compared to emoDARTS, our model offer a simpler architecture.

-Notable point is, that MSP-Podcast has severe class imbalance problem, thus, we generated data samples for the lesser count of emotional classes to make same numbers of samples per emotion.
+Notable point is, that MSP-Podcast has severe class imbalance problem, thus, we generated data samples for the lesser count of emotional classes to obtain the same numbers of samples per emotion.
 This scheme of data generation is unlike the generation in existing works, as \cite{wang2024incomplete}, which requires other modality features to transfer emotional information.
 In this case, we generated audio feature and text feature from scratch, with only emotional label provided.
-Still, out data augmentation method synthesized decent sample and we were able to mitigate the class-imbalance problem.
+Still, our data augmentation method synthesized good sample and we were able to mitigate the class-imbalance problem.